danischroeter/akka-persistence-query-view/README.md

 Under the hood it will store also the last consumed offset and the last sequence number for each persistence id already consumed.

 The QueryView checks that all received events follow a strict sequence per persistentId.
-Be aware that most journal plugins do not guarantee the correct order for `eventsByTag` (see journal documentation).
-If that is ok one can overwrite `override def allowOutOfOrderEvents = true` to omit the checking.
-(In the future we might implement some deferred processing of out of order received events)
+Events read out of order are held in memory and only applied once all previous events have been received.

 ### Forced Update
 Most journals use some sort of polling under the hood to support a live stream for `eventsByTag/eventsByPersistentId` PersistentQueries.
 (The default cassandra journal uses 3 seconds)